Let Provident Realty Group assist you with purchasing your new home in Dublin

-I like to give buyers an outline of the whole deal so they understand exactly what they can expect.
+I like to give buyers an overview of the entire deal so they'll know exactly what to expect.

-Below are my nine steps to purchasing a home.
+These are my nine steps to buying a home.

-When you start your search, you'll probably want to assemble a list of features you need to have, plan for what neighborhoods you'd like to live in, and start planning around your budget.
+When you start your search, you'll want to form a list of items you want to have, get a feeling for what school districts you want to live in, and start planning around your budget.

-A good rule of thumb to go by is that your mortgage payment should be less than or around 30 percent of your net monthly income.
+A good principle to adhere to is that your mortgage payment should be close to 30 percent of your net monthly income.

-Step 2 – Speak with a real estate agent in Dublin
+Step 2 – Talk to a real estate agent in Dublin

-We'll book a time to get together so we can talk about why you want to buy a home and get an idea of your plans for the future.
+We'll arrange a time to meet so we can talk about your real estate needs and get an idea of your plans for the future.

-We'll talk about the mortgage industry, other economic factors that may potentially affect your buying decision today or in the future, as well as neighborhoods and schools in the Dublin area.
+We'll discuss the mortgage and housing industries, other economic factors that could affect your buying decision today or in the future, as well as neighborhoods and schools in the Dublin area.

-In addition, I'll help you get started on your loan.
+I'll also help you get started on your loan.

 I work with some of the finest mortgage professionals in Dublin, so you'll be in great hands.